-Because of the time that we are living in, the first thing that jumps out at me in this Gospel reading is the word, "truth".
+The first thing that jumps out at me in this Gospel reading is the word, "truth".
 Jesus says to his disciples, "When the Spirit of truth comes, he will guide you into all the truth."
 If I asked you what "truth" is, you may say that the truth is the opposite of a lie, the truth is something that is not false, or the truth is a proven fact.
 That is where our modern brains go to when we hear "truth" in John's Gospel today.
-To make things more interesting, though, there are times when "the truth" is not black and white - not absolute.
-Like after a car accident when several different witnesses give slightly different accounts of the same event.
-They aren't lying but, somehow, they saw things a little differently or remembered things a little differently from the others.
-Increasingly these days, truth is spoken of as if it is completely relative to each person or political group - you have your truth and I have mine.
+Increasingly, truth is spoken of as if it is completely relative to each person or political group - you have your truth and I have mine.
 But, that concept of truth - the opposite of a lie or the idea that truth can be a little different and still be the truth and especially the idea that truth can change according to each person - is not at all what John means when he uses the word "truth" in his Gospel.
-To uncover the treasure beneath John's use of the word "truth" in today's piece of his story, we need to dig into how John uses the word "truth" in other places in his Gospel.
+To uncover the treasure beneath John's use of the word "truth" in other places in his Gospel.

 Let's start at the beginning.
 "In the beginning was the Word, and the Word was with God, and the Word was God...
 And the Word became flesh and lived among us...
 The law indeed was given through Moses; grace and truth came through Jesus Christ."
 That uncovers part of the treasure so let's look some more.
 Fast forward to chapter 14 to where Jesus says to Thomas, "I am the way, and the truth, and the life.
 No one comes to the Father except through me...Whoever has seen me, has seen the Father."
 That unearths the rest of the treasure so let's put it together using Pilate's help.
 In John's Gospel, Jesus stands before Pontius Pilate, accused of treason and heresy, and Jesus says to him, "For this I was born, and for this I came into the world, to testify to the truth.
 Everyone who belongs to the truth listens to my voice."
 And Pilate famously asks Jesus, "What is truth?"
-What is truth?
 John gives us the answer that Jesus did not give to Pilate.
 Pilate didn't stick around to get an answer.
 What is truth?
 According to John, Pilate was staring right at it.
 Jesus is Truth.